 While everyone has unique reasons for seeking a fertility clinic, many end up traveling a similar path.
-Whether you are being treated for female or male infertility issues—or a combination of both—your physician will select from a range of treatments and technologies to help you on your journey to a healthy pregnancy and baby.
+Whether you are being treated for female or male infertility issues—or a combination of both—your Reproductive Endocrinologist will select from a range of treatments and technologies to help you on your journey to a healthy pregnancy and baby.

 The Best Plan for You